torvalds/linux/Documentation/virt/kvm/x86/timekeeping.rst

 where host load or guest lag is too much to compensate for, and thus another solution to the problem has risen: the guest may need to become aware of lost ticks and compensate for them internally.
-Although promising in theory, the implementation of this policy in Linux has been extremely error prone, and a number of buggy variants of lost tick compensation are distributed across commonly used Linux systems.
+Although promising in theory, the implementation of this policy in GNU/Linux has been extremely error prone, and a number of buggy variants of lost tick compensation are distributed across commonly used GNU/Linux systems.

 Windows uses periodic RTC clocking as a means of keeping time internally, and thus requires interrupt slewing to keep proper time.
 It does use a low enough